orasanen/ALICE/README.md

 ALICE uses SylNet [2] for feature extraction and voice-type-classifier [3] for broad-class speaker diarization.
 The used model for linguistic unit counts has been optimized across three languages:
 Argentinian Spanish, Tseltal, and American and UK variants of English.
+SylNet uses a model that has been adapted for daylong child-centered audio, starting from the baseline model available in standard SylNet.

 ALICE outputs an estimate for the number of phonemes, syllables, and words in the input.
 Only speech detected as spoken by adult male or female talkers is considered towards the counts.